filipp/MacHammer/README.md

 ### FAQ

 * Q: Why not use Bash?
 * A: It's true that most of this stuff is just glue to various command line utilities and using Bash might save some keystrokes, but Python is just a much better programming language with an actual standard library.
 * Q: Why not use Munki?
 * A: No reason whatsoever.
 Munki is great and you should totally use it, if it works for you.
 I just prefer to read and write code than learn a new XML syntax.
 For me personally, it was difficult to "start small" with Munki - there's a lot you have to learn to get started.
 Also, there are plenty of apps out there that don't conform to the standard PKG/app bundle format (like the ArchiCAD example above) and your best bet at tackling those is just plain-old scripting.
-To paraphrase Einstein - an installation tool might take you from A to B, but scripting can take you anywhere. :-)
+To paraphrase Einstein - an installation tool might take you from A to B, but scripting can take you anywhere. :-) You can think of `machammer` as a tool to create your own version of Munki.

 [![Documentation Status](https://readthedocs.org/projects/machammer/badge/?version=latest)](http://machammer.readthedocs.io/en/latest/?badge=latest)